Custom Prompts Guide

 Visual Indicator

-When a custom prompt is active, you'll see an indicator in the chat interface:
+When a custom prompt is active, you'll see a badge in the session header showing the prompt name.

 Advanced Features